 - Draw the top of the cylinder by drawing an oval.

-- Draw two lines down from the edge of the oval.
-One on each side.
+- Draw two lines down from the edge of the oval, one on each side.
 Use your whole arm without wiggling your wrist to get straighter lines.

 - Draw in a half oval at the bottom to connect the two lines.